edgarpf/aws-cda-tips/README.md

 - 100 is the maximum number of items that the BatchGetItem API retrieve from DynamoDB.

-- A global secondary index can becreated at the same time as the table creation
+- A global secondary index can be created at the same time as the table creation

 - A Global Secondary Index can have different partition key and sort key from those of its base table.